-- FAQ: How do I relate my lab's semi-quantitative culture result reporting to the quantitative thresholds in the algorithm? - Ask your laboratory manager/director they may be able to provide guidance - If you lab does not have this information: - For the purposes of VAE surveillance, a semi-quantitative result of "moderate" "many" "numerous" or "heavy" growth, or 2+, 3+ or 4+ growth, meets the PVAP definition (Criterion 1). - See FAQ no. 24 in the VAE Protocol
+- FAQ: How do I relate my lab's semi-quantitative culture result reporting to the quantitative thresholds in the algorithm? - Ask your laboratory manager/director they may be able to provide guidance - If your lab does not have this information: - For the purposes of this surveillance, and in the absence of additional information available from your laboratory, a semi-quantitative result of "moderate" "many" "numerous" or "heavy" growth, or 2+, 3+ or 4+ growth, meets the PVAP definition (Criterion 1). - See FAQ no. 20 in VAE Protocol